SteveJustin1963/tec-SCOPE/README.md

 - or sent to a counter/latch then read at intervals
 - MINT code to convert into map data then into ascii codes
 - sent ascii to Stellerium one way serial
-- Stellerium updates map position
+- Stellarium updates map position

 ### Parts
 - IO, https://github.com/SteveJustin1963/tec-IO